2021-2022 Regular Season

 (all times Pacific)

-Students may single enter in Debate events
+Students may only single-enter in Debate events, including Congress

 In the event of small entry sizes, we may need to collapse events within their event category (so interp events collapse to an “interp” event).